dflock/muso/README.md

-# muso - The Music Collection Auditor
+# Muso - Music Collection Auditor

 Muso will audit a large digital music collection and check for consistency and proper structure - in both metadata/tags and file & folder names.